mx2913/funkwhale/docs/developer_documentation/api/authentication.md

 You can use this token to authenticate calls from your application to the Funkwhale API by passing it as a request header with the following format: `Authorization: Bearer <token>`.

-### 4. Refresh your access token
+## 4. Refresh your access token

 ```{important}
 When you refresh your token the endpoint returns a new `refresh_token`.
 You must update your refresh token each time you request a new access token.
 ```

-Funkwhale access tokens are valid for **10 hours**.
-After this time, you must request a new access token by calling the `/api/v1/oauth/token` endpoint with the following information:
+By default, Funkwhale access tokens are valid for **10 hours**.
+Pod admins can configure this by setting the `ACCESS_TOKEN_EXPIRE_SECONDS` variable in their `.env` file.

+After the access token expires, you must request a new access token by calling the `/api/v1/oauth/token` endpoint with the following information:

 - `grant_type`* - Must be set to `refresh_token`
 - `refresh_token`* - Your current refresh token